kospex/kospex/docs/useful-git-commands.md

 > git shortlog -sne

-Description of switches from _git shortlog --help_
+Description of switches from _git shortlog \-\-help_

--s, --summary Suppress commit description and provide a commit count summary only.
+-s, \-\-summary Suppress commit description and provide a commit count summary only.

 -n, Sort output according to the number of commits per author instead of author alphabetic order.

--e, --email Show the email address of each author.
+-e, \-\-email Show the email address of each author.